-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

 That year, Singapore was Indonesia’s fourth-largest trading partner, and Indonesia was Singapore’s sixth-largest trading partner, with bilateral trade reaching $74.6 billion.

-Indonesia is also the largest nation in Asean with the biggest economy.
+In Asean, Indonesia is the largest nation and also has the biggest economy.

-Just in the realm of digital economy, Indonesia was the biggest online spender in South-east Asia in 2022, accounting for 52 per cent of the region’s total gross merchandise value (GMV), according to a report by Singapore-based venture firm Momentum Works.
+In the realm of digital economy, Indonesia was the biggest online spender in South-east Asia in 2022, accounting for 52 per cent of the region’s total gross merchandise value (GMV), according to a report by Singapore-based venture firm Momentum Works.

 Geopolitically, Indonesia has also increasingly become a big player.

-In 2022, besides staging the first meeting between US President Joe Biden and his Chinese counterpart Xi Jinping, Indonesia also led the Group-of-20 (G-20) nations during the Covid-19 pandemic.
+In 2022, besides staging the first meeting between US President Joe Biden and his Chinese counterpart Xi Jinping, Indonesia also led the Group of 20 (G-20) nations during the Covid-19 pandemic.

 In 2023, Indonesia chaired Asean and navigated the bloc through three conflicts: the Russia-Ukraine war, the Israel-Hamas conflict, and the civil war in Myanmar.